Parallels/RAS-PowerShell/Custom-Provider-Framework/Community/proxmox/Parallels-RAS-CPF-Proxmox-Advanced-V4/README.md

 - LXC containers are intentionally out of scope — only `type=qemu` VMs are considered.
-- TLS certificate validation is not currently configurable; see [docs/SETTINGS.md](docs/SETTINGS.md) before exposing this to an untrusted network path.
+- **No SSL/TLS certificate check, and it's not configurable**: every Proxmox API call skips certificate validation unconditionally (see [Quick start step 4](#quick-start)) — there is no `skip_tls`/`verify_ssl` setting to re-enable it.
+Don't expose the RAS-to-Proxmox path to an untrusted network on the assumption that TLS is protecting it.
 - Pool scoping and MAC preservation both rely on Proxmox API fields (`cluster/resources`'s `pool` field, and per-interface MAC data from the VM config) that are the documented, standard shape but have not been